 If you haven’t already, consider working with an energy management service provider once you reach this step.
 Their extensive knowledge of energy options and relationships with energy providers can help you find plans that align with your needs and priorities.

 Your procurement strategy continues after implementation.
 It’s critical that you analyze your energy usage to ensure you are on target to meet your goals.
 Additionally, as your operations evolve, your needs may change.

 Continuously analyze your bills.
 Consider a follow-up audit if you need more specific data to evaluate or further optimize your strategy.
-Just as you revisit other business decisions, periodic checks of your energy procurement strategy will ensure your plan changes to keep you with changes to your business.
+Just as you revisit other business decisions, periodic checks of your energy procurement strategy will ensure your plan changes to keep up with changes to your business.
 Plan for quarterly reviews and reexaminations whenever you make significant changes to your operations.

 There is no one right strategy for energy procurement.
 To determine the best approach for your business, you will need to understand what you hope to get from your plan.
-That will lead you to the strategy that offers you the best competitive advantage and opportunities for growth.
+That will lead you to the strategy that offers the best competitive advantage and opportunities for growth.

 Others articles you might like

 Industrial operations require massive amounts of energy, making energy expenses a significant part of operating costs.
 While no one likes...7 November 2023